MrDetonia/Maki/README.md

 lfmkey = '<last.fm API key>'
 steamkey = '<Steam API key>'
 ```
 - Maki uses JSON files to store data persistently.
-These will be created automatically in a data directory.
+These will be created automatically in the `persist` directory.

 ## License
-Copyright 2018, Zac Herd.
+Copyright 2019, Zac Herd.
 All Rights Reserved.
 Licensed under the BSD 3-clause License.
 See LICENSE.md for a full copy of the license text.